Words from Founding Chair Dr. Cliff Jones

 Our organizing group met through 1966.
 Ray Montgomery paid airfare for me to fly to Los Angeles to study our nation’s first major Suicide Prevention Center recently opened by Psychologist Norman Farberow and E.S.
 Schneidman and Psychiatrist Robert Litman, all three of whom accepted our invitation to come at different times to Dallas for consultation with us and to lead community workshops to introduce the suicide prevention concept to Dallas citizens.

-Suicide Prevention of Dallas (later to become Suicide and Crisis Center of North Texas) opened daytime phone service in late 1967, but our 24-hour service with trained telephone counselors did not begin until 1969, which we consider our formal opening date.
+Suicide Prevention of Dallas (later to become Suicide and Crisis Center of North Texas) opened daytime phone service in late 1967, but our 24-hour suicide hotline service with trained telephone counselors did not begin until 1969, which we consider our formal opening date.

 Our ongoing task from day one has been to de-mystify the concept of suicide and make it a subject that people more and more can talk about, especially people whose family lives are impacted by suicide.
 Training workshops open to the public or to special professional groups such as physicians or pastors were regularly conducted during our early years.